 - The applicant should be a current or emerging leader or academic administrator.

-- Due to the urgent need to prepare current and future academic administrators, preference will be given to applicants identified as novice (0–7 years) PT and PTA academic administrator leaders.
+- Preference will be given to applicants identified as novice (0–5 years) PT and PTA academic administrator leaders.

 - The applicant must be a current APTA member.

 - The applicant must be licensed/registered/certified or licensure eligible in the United States.

 - No more than one applicant per institution can be accepted per cohort.

 - A maximum of 18